In 1995, following the steady and substantial increase in the scope

 foundations, and various funds managed by the Academy.

-Core programs: Programs funded each year from the core budget, open to submissions in all fields of knowledge and not focused on any specific topic
+- Core programs: Programs that are funded each year from the core budget and that are open to submissions in all fields of knowledge, and do not focus on a specific topic

-Earmarked programs: Programs funded from a supplemental budget, intended for a specific research community or topic and usually time-limited
+- Dedicated programs: Programs that are funded from a supplementary budget for a specific community of researchers or a specific topic, and are usually time-limited

-In addition to these core programs, the ISF runs the following programs:
+In addition to the core programs listed above, the Foundation operates the following programs:

-- A fellowship program for continuing education for post-doctoral researchers in the social sciences
+- A scholarship program for post-doctoral courses in the humanities

-- A program for researchers in the field of quantum science and technology
+- A program to support research in the field of quantum science and technology

-- A program to support the purchase of equipment for mid-career researchers
+- A program to support the purchase of equipment for researchers in the middle of their careers

-The ISF has expanded its international activity in recent years, cooperating with various research foundations for the advancement of scientific collaboration between Israeli researchers and peers abroad.
-Among these foundations are the National Natural Science Foundation of China (NSFC), the Canadian Institute for Health Research (CIHR), the International Development Research Center (IDRC) in Canada, the Azrieli Foundation, the National Research Foundation (NRF) in Singapore, and the Japan Society for the Promotion of Science (JSPS).
+Several years ago, the Foundation expanded its international activity, and collaborates with various research foundations for the advancement of joint scientific activity between Israeli researchers and researchers from abroad.
+The foundations include the following: the National Natural Science Foundation of China (NSFC); the Canadian Institute for Health Research (CIHR); the International Development Research Center (IDRC) in Canada; and the Azrieli Foundation.
+The Foundation also collaborated in the past with the University Grant Council (UGC) in India, the National Research Foundation (NRF) in Singapore, and with the Japan Society for the Promotion of Science (JSPS).

-The ISF is a member of the Global Research Council (GRC) and is active in its European regional leadership.
+The Foundation is a partner on the Global Research Council, and is active in the European regional leadership.